 Who attacks New York on Halloween?
 Idiots.
 Idiots attack New York on Halloween.
 Phil is stoically jogging in and out of the crowds of young adults out to party this evening.
 He tucks his gun in close to his body where it blends in a bit against his dark suit, and keeps the safety on.

 Phil almost shoots one by accident.
 It's not his fault – one of the drunk college boys is actually dressed as Doctor Doom.
 The others are a sexy Ninja Turtle, a sexy doctor, and Batman.
-They were trying to stuff the cat into a pair of green, scaly Robin pants and a cape, but look up when Phil slides into view.
+They're trying to stuff a cat into a pair of green, scaly Robin pants and a cape, but look up when Phil slides into view.
 They look at his field suit, the badge clipped to his pocket and his gun.
 They laugh.
 "Good costume, man!"
 One of them says.

 There are actual Doombots in the city right now, disguised as costumed New Yorkers dressed as robots and that just makes his head hurt.
 Phil does not have time for this shit.
-That is his only real excuse for firing a warning shot down the alley instead of the mature, adult thing like talking them into letting go of the cat.
+That is his only real excuse for firing a warning shot down the alley instead of doing the mature, adult thing like talking them into letting go of the cat.

 A slight buzz in his ear warns him before Maria bursts onto the comm.
 "Easter and Principal, where are you?
 We've found the main deploy position and have them surrounded, but there are still twenty-four out and among the civilians."
 ‘Principal’ means him.
 Phil tries to put the Robin cat on the ground but it digs its claws into his sleeves and hisses at him for trying.
 Phil sighs, thankful for the protective field gear and breaks into a jog.